 - Establishing centers of excellence to guide employees to quality care.
 Initially, Walmart focused on identifying the “best” providers nationwide for spine and heart surgery and then contracting directly with them for care.
 These providers had to prove that surgeries were performed well, but they also had to demonstrate that they focused on doing only surgeries that are medically necessary.
 Plan enrollees who used these providers had 100 percent of cost covered for the surgery and related travel expenses.
 The biggest surprise from the program was that one-third of patients were told they didn’t need surgery at that time.
 Less than 2 percent of those patients later required surgery.

 - Identifying integrated medical centers that provide care that is aligned with evidence-based guidelines.
 Members who enrolled in health plans that used these accountable care organizations (ACOs) could get all their care from these providers.
 “We were getting great success from that,” Welborn said.

-Try Things Together
+Try Fixing Health Care Together

 “One of the biggest things Walmart can do is try things,” Welborn said.
 But smaller employers can use organizations like The Alliance to work together to pursue the same types of changes in regional markets.

 “Employers getting together and working together is probably the only thing employers can do to make a difference,” Welborn said.